zubie7a/Computer_Graphics/README.md

 Adding **Processing** into the mix was nice because of its simplified application for interactive sketches and the use of a main *non-blocking event-handling loop*.

-These challenges' codes were made for educational purposes and are licensed under the **MIT License**.
+This was made for educational purposes, and is licensed under the MIT License.

 **Click on each image to open the PDF document regarding explanations**.
 These are just some few screenshots showing what each one of the challenges achieve: